-Leader in the organised segment of the domestic artificial/synthetic leather industry: MUL has the largest installed capacity for manufacturing synthetic leather in the domestic organised segment with a capacity of 486 lakh linear metres per annum (LLMPA) of PVC-coated fabric and 50 LLMPA of PU coated.
+Leader in the organised segment of the domestic artificial/synthetic leather industry

+MUL has the largest installed capacity for manufacturing synthetic leather in the domestic organised segment with a capacity of 486 lakh linear metres per annum (LLMPA) of PVC-coated fabric and 50 LLMPA of PU coated.
 MUL manufactures more than 400 variants of artificial leather from PVC polymer, which finds application in footwear (shoes and sandals in-sole and uppers), automotive (seat upholstery, door trims, steering wheel covers, inner linings, etc), furnishing (sofa, chair, cushion cover, etc), and fashion items (apparel, bag, belts etc).

-Strong and reputed clientele across a diverse end-user industry with strong entry barriers: MUL has a diversified clientele across various industries and caters to the synthetic leather requirements of reputed players like Maruti Suzuki, Tata Motors, Mahindra & Mahindra, MG Motors, Honda Motorcycles, Bata, Relaxo, VKC, Paragon, Baggit, etc, and shares long-standing relationships with most of its clientele.
+Strong and reputed clientele across diverse end-user industries with strong entry barriers

+MUL has a diversified clientele across various industries and caters to the synthetic leather requirements of reputed players like Maruti Suzuki, Tata Motors, Mahindra & Mahindra, MG Motors, Kia Motors, Volkswagen India, Hyundai, Honda Motorcycles, Bata, Relaxo, VKC, Paragon, Baggit, etc., and shares long-standing relationships with most of its clientele.
 Generally, MUL sells its products to approved vendors of the OEMs, which in turn, supply the products to OEMs.
-Owing to consistency in its product quality, the stringent quality control measures and the adherence to the delivery schedule, MUL is one of the few approved vendors in Asia by global automotive OEMs, ie, Ford (the US), Chrysler (the US), and Mercedes Benz (South Africa).
-MUL has set up its 100% subsidiary, Mayur Uniquoters SA (Pty) Ltd, South Africa, to facilitate exports to approved vendors of Mercedes Benz for its South African plant.
+Owing to consistency in its product quality, the stringent quality-control measures and the adherence to the delivery schedule, MUL is one of the few approved vendors in Asia by global automotive OEMs, i.e., Ford (the US), Chrysler (the US), and Mercedes Benz (South Africa).
 It has also received product approval from BMW for its upcoming new car model.
-As informed by the company management, MUL is expected to start the supply to BMW in Q4FY23.
-Moreover, Volkswagen India, which used to import fabric from Germany, has started to buy synthetic leather fabric from MUL.
-MUL has also received approvals from a few domestic OEMs for their upcoming new car models.
+As informed by the company management, MUL is expected to start the supply to BMW in Q4FY24.

-Getting product approval from major global automobile OEMs is a time-consuming and costly process, which takes around two to three years before supplies start, whereas the costs involved include expenditure towards product development, sampling, testing, and payment to the representatives of such OEMs.
+Getting product approval from major global automobile OEMs is a time-consuming and costly process, which takes around two to three years before supplies start.
 Hence, the entry barrier is high in such a type of business, as switching and changing of suppliers by OEMs until the discontinuation of a car model is rare once the product is approved.

-In-house product development, adequate backward integration, and focus on high-margin products enable MUL to report healthy operating profit margins: Over the years, MUL has generated healthy operating profit margins in an otherwise fragmented and unorganised synthetic leather industry on account of its focus on in-house product development and innovation, adequate backward integration, and focus on high-margin products (both, in the domestic and export markets).
+In-house product development, adequate backward integration, and focus on high-margin products

+Over the years, MUL has generated healthy operating profit margins in an otherwise fragmented and unorganised synthetic leather industry on account of its focus on in-house product development and innovation, adequate backward integration, and focus on high-margin products (both, in the domestic and export markets).
 MUL has sufficient capacity to produce knitted fabrics used in automotive exports, which apart from other value-added processes (printing, embossing, lamination), results in cost efficiency, better quality control, and consistency in supply, which increases customer stickiness.
-During the past few years, MUL has consciously curtailed sales to the low-margin North Indian footwear market, which also entailed a longer credit period of around six months.
-This, coupled with lower demand from the automotive segment, the production of artificial leather witnessed a declining trend over the last three years ended FY21, albeit the same increased during FY22 and Q1FY23, supported by a recovery in demand from the footwear and the automotive industries.
-The capacity utilisation is expected to gradually improve in the medium term with the addition of new clients and/or models along with an improvement in demand from end-user industries.
-With the improvement in capacity utilisation along with a better product mix, the operating profitability (PBILDT) margin of the company is expected to remain healthy, in the range of 21-22% in the medium term.
+The production of artificial leather witnessed growth during FY22 and FY23 supported by a recovery in demand from the footwear and the automotive industries.
+The capacity utilisation is expected to gradually improve in the medium term with the addition of new clients and/or models along with an improvement in demand from the end-user industries.
+With the improvement in capacity utilisation, moderation in raw material prices along with a better product mix, CARE Ratings expects operating profitability (PBILDT) margin of the company to remain healthy over 20% in the medium term.